Who is the Angel of the Lord in the Old Testament?

 Moses saw Jesus and indirectly Yahweh; to that extent he saw gods.

-There is another piece of evidence that Jesus is the angel of the Lord: The angel of the Lord announced the birth of Samson, informed his parents about his calling and instructed them.
-Then Samson’s father Manoah sacrificed a burnt offering to Yahweh and the following happened:
+There is more evidence that Jesus is the angel of the Lord: The angel of the Lord announced the birth of Samson, informed his parents about his calling and instructed them.
+Then the following happened:

 Also the following scriptures show that the angel of the Lord is God.
 First, we read the Bible passage where the angel of the Lord met Hagar, the slave of Abram’s wife Sarai, after Hagar became pregnant by Abram: